 a.
-A policy is in place that allows building occupants and visitors to bring bicycles into retail spaces and utilize elevators (or freight elevators) to transport bicycles between floors (as applicable).
+Bicycles are allowed in retail spaces.
+In multi-floor buildings, building occupants and visitors are able to utilize elevators or freight elevators to transport bicycles between floors.

 b.
 Basic bicycle maintenance tools, including tire pumps, patch kits and hex keys, are provided on-site.